-Bursera Trail is a 7.1 mile lightly trafficked loop trail located near Phoenix, AZ.
-The trail is rated as moderate and primarily used for hiking and trail running.
+Bursera Trail is a 7.1 mile lightly trafficked loop trail located near Phoenix, AZ that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible from September until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash